THM-TheoreM/Algorithm/README.md

 **Push What** We will push some codes based on this book or our discussion.

-**Somthing about Data Structure** There are many different abstract data types in Java's Algorithm, such as queue, stack, bag, sort, symbol table (or search).
+**Somthing about Data Structure and Algorithm** There are many different abstract data types in Java's Algorithm, such as queue, stack, bag, sort, symbol table (or search).
 But actually they are all based on two basic types: one by one structure, and tree structure.
  - One by One
    - Array
    - Linked List
  - Tree
    - Forest of Tree
+   - Binary Tree（二叉树）
-   - Binary Heap: key in each node is larger than or equal to the key in that node's two children (if any)
+   - Binary Heap（二叉堆）: key in each node is larger than or equal to the key in that node's two children (if any)
-   - Binary Search Tree: key in any node is larger that the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree
+   - Binary Search Tree（二叉搜索树）: key in any node is larger that the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree

+**Built-in Data Structure and Algorithm**